MakikoOhashi/wakarumade/README.md

 ### 🤖 **AI Math Teacher**
 - Conversational guidance tailored for Grades 1-3 students
-- Step-by-step explanations in English for math word problems
+- Step-by-step explanations in English or Japanese for math word problems
 - Contextual hints when students are stuck
 - Visual highlighting of key problem elements
 - Encouraging and supportive teaching approach